 - A. Letters.
 Except as otherwise provided below, communications with chambers shall be by letter, with copies simultaneously delivered to all counsel.
-Letters shall not be filed via ECF unless the Court directs otherwise.
-Copies of correspondence between or among counsel shall not be sent to the Court. - B. Telephone Calls.
-Except as provided below, telephone calls to chambers are permitted only in situations requiring immediate attention.
-In such situations, call chambers at (212) 805-0294. - C. Faxes and Emails.
-Faxes to chambers in lieu of mail or hand deliveries are encouraged.
-Copies must be simultaneously faxed or delivered to all counsel.
+Letters shall not be filed unless the Court directs otherwise, and in an ECF case letters are not to be electronically filed.
+Copies of correspondence between counsel shall not be sent to the Court. - B. Telephone Calls.
+Except as otherwise provided below, telephone calls to chambers are permitted only in situations requiring immediate attention.
+In such situations only, call chambers at 914-390-4271. - C. Faxes and Emails.
+Faxes to chambers are permitted only if copies are also simultaneously faxed or delivered to all counsel.
 No document longer than five pages may be faxed without prior permission.
-The fax number is (212) 805-7943.
-If a document is faxed to chambers, do NOT also send a hard copy.
+The fax number is 914-390-4278.
+If a document is faxed to Chambers, do NOT also send a hard copy.
 If a party wishes to email a pdf document to the Court, it must obtain prior permission to do so.
-The email should indicate who in chambers provided such permission, and must be copied to all counsel. - D. Docketing, Scheduling, and Calendar Matters.
-Please call Jazmin Rivera, Courtroom Deputy Clerk, at (212) 805-4590, during regular business hours. - E. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time shall be in writing and must include: - i. the original date; - ii. the number of previous requests for adjournment or extension, and the reason(s) therefor;

-- iii. whether the previous requests were granted or denied; - iv. the reason for the instant request; and - v. whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.

-If the requested adjournment or extension affects any other scheduled dates, a proposed Revised Scheduling Order must be attached.
-Absent extraordinary circumstances, requests for extensions will be denied if not made before the expiration of the original deadline.
-If the request is for an adjournment of a court appearance, absent an emergency, the request shall be made at least 48 hours prior to the scheduled appearance.
+The email should indicate who in chambers provided such permission, and should be copied to all counsel. - D. Docketing, Scheduling, and Calendar Matters.
+Please call Alice Cama, the Deputy Clerk, at 914-390-4077 between 9 a.m. and 5 p.m. - E. Requests for Adjournments or Extensions of Time.
+All requests for adjournments or extensions of time shall be by letter and must state (1) the original date, (2) the number of previous requests for adjournment or extension, and the reason for those requests, (3) whether these previous requests were granted or denied, (4) the reason for the instant request, and (5) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
+If the requested adjournment or extension affects any other scheduled dates, a proposed Revised Scheduling Order (reflecting only business days) must be attached.
+Absent extraordinary circumstances, request for extensions will be denied if not made before the expiration of the original deadline.
+If the request is for an adjournment of a court appearance, absent an emergency the request shall be made at least 48 hours prior to the scheduled appearance.
 Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be directed to that assigned Magistrate Judge.

 - F. Proposed Orders and Stipulations.
 All proposed orders, and stipulations requiring the Court's signature, must be submitted directly to the Clerk.
-In ECF cases these documents must be sent by email to judgments@nysd.uscourts.gov.
-Please do not send courtesy copies to chambers. - G. Courtesy Copies.
-One courtesy hard copy of all pleadings (complaint, answer, reply) and motion papers (with the exception of motions for admission pro hac vice), shall be submitted to chambers as soon as practicable after filing.
-Courtesy copies should be clearly marked as such.
-If hand-delivered, courtesy copies should be brought to the Clerk's office on the first floor of the courthouse, not to chambers.

-PLEASE NOTE: If a courtesy copy of a document filed on ECF is not delivered to chambers, it may not come to the Court's attention in a timely manner.
+In ECF cases these documents must be sent by email to wpclerk@nysd.uscourts.gov.
+Do not send courtesy copies to chambers. - G. Courtesy Copies.
+One (1) courtesy copy of all pleadings, motion papers (with the exception of motions for admission pro hac vice) and other documents filed via ECF shall be submitted at the time the papers are served.
+Courtesy copies should be prominently marked as such.
+Courtesy copies are required in both ECF and non-ECF cases.
+If hand-delivered, courtesy copies should be brought to the Clerk's Office on the first floor of the Courthouse, not to Chambers.
+If a document is filed only on ECF, without a courtesy copy to Chambers, it may not come to the Court's attention in a timely fashion.